neondatabase/website/content/docs/guides/branch-refresh.md

 ## Delete the old branch

 The [Delete branch](https://api-docs.neon.tech/reference/deleteprojectbranch) API request shown below deletes the old branch.
 The old branch will take up storage space, so it's recommended that you remove it.
-Required parameters are the `project_id` and `branch_id`.
+The required parameters are the `project_id` and `branch_id`.
 You must also set the `$NEON_API_KEY` variable or replace `$NEON_API_KEY` with an actual API key.

 <CodeBlock shouldWrap>